PhilMele/M4Project/README.md

 add that if the transaction is not paid, button leave should still show.
 Problem: Once a transaction was made and paid.
 Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
 Only seem to happen on local after I havent connected in a while.
-Error: when I click on Enter, the console shows a brief error message and then disapear Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home
+Error: when I click on Enter, the console shows a brief error message and then disapear javascript error on index page due to geolocation Correct 500 error when normal user clicks on parking manager dashboard : if user doesnt have permission, redirect to home